Viceroy's commissioned officer: History

 Under the British, there was a clear colonial context, with the VCOs being the highest ranks that an Indian could attain.
 The full commissioned officers were British, from the 18th century up to the beginning of the 20th century.
 However, that changed slowly under the principles of Indianisation.
-In 1905, a special (or one could say better a 'crippled' form) of King’s Commission in His Majesty’s Native Land Forces was instituted.
-Indians who had qualified through the Imperial Cadet Corps would earn a commission that was limited to have authority over Indian troops only and its holders could not rise above the rank of Major.
-From 1917, in the midst of World War I, Indians 'with good family background' became eligible to study at the Royal Military College, Sandhurst and the earn a commission as King's Commissioned Indian Officer (KCIO).
+In 1905, a special form of King’s Commission in His Majesty's Native Land Forces was instituted.
+Indians who had qualified through the Imperial Cadet Corps would earn a commission that was limited to authority over Indian troops only and its holders could not rise above the rank of Major.
+From 1917, in the midst of World War I, Indians 'with good family background' became eligible to study at the Royal Military College, Sandhurst and then earn a commission as King's Commissioned Indian Officer (KCIO).
 By the time of independence in 1947, there were many Indian (and Pakistani) officers who had graduated from Sandhurst or the Indian Military Academy.
+In 1945 the Willcox Committee Report recommended that VCOs be phased out, though this never occurred.